top of page

 COMING SOON

-Conducting floristic surveys for biogeographic, taxonomic, and productivity investigations of mangrove ecosystems.
-Offering specific advice on species identification from ad hoc collections and large field surveys, including naming unidentified plants.
+We conduct floristic surveys for biogeographic, taxonomic, and productivity investigations of mangrove ecosystems, and offer specific advice on species identification from ad hoc collections and large field surveys, including naming unidentified plants.
 Surveys cover mangrove structure and biomass, carbon sequestration, permanent forest plots, rapid leaf removal census, water mouse presence, and investigations into phenology, wood growth rings, and eDNA.

 Floristic surveys of mangrove ecosystems